findstructureintime/Time-Series-Analysis/Module_3_CRQA/README.md

 With these five MATLAB scripts you can perform cross-recurrence quantification analysis (CRQA) on categorical data.

-Start MATLAB and select the folder where the provided material (M-functions and data file) is located.
-That is, make MATLAB’s current folder equal to the folder to which you downloaded the GitHub folder of this module (e.g. ‘C:\...\My Documents’).
+Start MATLAB or Octave and select the folder where the provided material (M-functions and data file) is located.
+That is, make MATLAB/Octave’s current folder equal to the folder to which you downloaded the GitHub folder of this module (e.g. ‘C:\...\My Documents’).
 After this you can call these functions on the command line.

 If you are using Octave, please install the *statistics* package from [here](https://octave.sourceforge.io/statistics/index.html).
 Then install and load the package prior to running the demo script:
 ```